Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 10: Apply for Business Licenses and Permits

-Sales Tax License – Businesses selling products and certain services will need to register for a Sales Tax License with the South Dakota Department of Revenue.
+Sales Tax License – Businesses selling products and certain services will register for a South Dakota Sales Tax License with the South Dakota Department of Revenue.

 Step 11: File Annual Reports

-Corporations are required to submit an annual report with the South Dakota Secretary of State.
-The annual report is due each year before the first day of the month in which the Corporation was created.
-For example, if the LLC were created on November 5th, 2021, the first Annual Report would be due November 1st, 2022.
+Corporations are required to submit a South Dakota Annual Report to the South Dakota Secretary of State.
+The annual report is due each year before the first day of the month the Corporation was created.
+For example, if the LLC were created on November 5th, 2024, the first Annual Report would be due November 1st, 2025.